micha/jsawk/README.markdown

       OPTIONS
       -------

-      -h
-          Print short help page and exit.

-      -n
-          Suppress printing of JSON result set.

-      -j <jsbin>
-          Specify path to spidermonkey js binary.

-      -q <query>
-          Filter JSON through the specified JSONQuery query.
-If multiple '-q' options are specified then each query will be performed in turn, in the order in which they appeared on the command line.

-      -v <name=value>
-          Set global variable `name` to `value` in the script environment.

-      -f <file>
-          Load and run the specified JavaScript file prior to processing JSON.
-This option can be specified multiple times to load multiple JavaScript libraries.

       -b <script> | -a <script>
           Run the specified snippet of JavaScript before (-b) or after (-a) processing JSON input.
 The `this` object is set to the whole JSON